Social Icons

 Directed by Walter Hill

-The 1985 comedy, Brewster’s millions is a movie that did not get the recognition from a comedy standpoint for a comedy movie starring both Richard Pryor and John Candy.
-Recognition meaning, the movie was more dramatic than it was funny.
-One of those movies that you will want to see how it ends rather than just give up half way because it fails to make you laugh.
+The 1985 comedy Brewster’s Millions is a movie that didn’t get the recognition it deserved as a comedy, despite starring both Richard Pryor and John Candy.
+By "recognition," I mean the movie leaned more dramatic than funny.
+It’s one of those movies where you’ll want to see how it ends rather than give up halfway through because it fails to make you laugh.

-The big challenge this movie had in the comedy arena was that the task required of the character Monty Brewster.
-This movie is a book adaptation of the same name and the plot can’t be simpler.
-The character Monty had to finish spending a huge some of money in a limited amount of time in order to make ten times more of that amount.
+The big challenge this movie faced in the comedy arena was the task given to the character Monty Brewster.
+This movie is an adaptation of a book of the same name, and the plot couldn’t be simpler.
+Monty had to spend a huge sum of money within a limited amount of time to inherit ten times that amount.

-The movie did not make it an easy ride for Monty (the lead, played by Richard Pryor).
-We the viewer also get to feel the pain and challenge he is facing.
-His task required some serious thinking, and being in a position where no one can help in your spending spree can also be tough.
+The movie didn’t make it an easy ride for Monty (played by Richard Pryor).
+As viewers, we also get to feel the pain and challenges he faces.
+His task required serious thinking, and being in a position where no one can help with your spending spree is tough.
 Monty had to do this on his own without telling anyone.
-If he fails he will lose all the money.
+If he failed, he’d lose all the money.

-The way he went about trying to make it happen and some of his antics were very inventive.
-But, there is the problem of his best friend Spike (John Candy) who is trying to help Monty.
-Spike is unaware of the condition placed on Monty and he tries to help his friend keep his money.
+The way he went about trying to make it happen, along with some of his antics, was very inventive.
+But there’s the problem of his best friend, Spike (John Candy), who’s trying to help Monty.
+Spike is unaware of the conditions placed on Monty and tries to help his friend keep his money.

-The pain Monty feels when Spike makes money from things Monty tries to lose money on can only be best expressed when you get to see this movie yourself.
-All these happenings are not placed in a comedic tone and it leaves me to wonder if this movie could have been better written.
+The pain Monty feels when Spike makes money from things Monty tries to lose money on can only be fully appreciated when you see the movie yourself.
+All these happenings aren’t framed in a comedic tone, which makes me wonder if the movie could have been better written.

-Further more Monty was distracted by the love interest of his character in this movie, a situation which I believe would have been best deleted from the script.
+Furthermore, Monty was distracted by a love interest, a subplot I believe could have been deleted from the script entirely.

-In the end I did not get to laugh, but I did get to see why anyone would say go see this movie.
-I would not in good sense give you the same preaching, but I can say I was glued to see it through.
+In the end, I didn’t laugh much, but I did see why someone might say, “Go watch this movie.”
+I wouldn’t necessarily preach the same, but I can say I was glued to the screen to see it through.

 0 comments: